akshitSingh07/Bioscope/README.md

 ##Components and Technology

 1. HTML/CSS, Javascript and Bootstrap for front end
-2. Node.js/Express.js for server side scripts
+2. Node.js/Express.js for server side script
 3. MongoDB for database

 ## Running Locally